Matmul High-level API Enabling Multi-core K-axis Staggered Access to Device Memory

 Case Study

-In the matrix multiplication operator scenario, the Matmul high-level API is used for matrix multiplication computation to improve the operator performance by enabling the multi-core K-axis to access the device memory in staggered mode.
-When multiple cores perform Matmul computation in parallel, if the memory location of the input matrix A or B is located in the GM and the matrices involved in multi-core computation are the same, the multiple cores may access the same GM address at the same time.
-As a result, an address access conflict occurs, affecting operator performance.
-If the multi-core K-axis staggered access to the device memory is enabled, different cores corresponding to the K-axis direction of the split matrix access and transfer data from different GM start addresses to alleviate address access conflicts and improve operator performance.
+This case shows the optimized operator performance when multi-core K-axis staggered access to device memory is enabled in the matrix multiplication of the high-level Matmul API in the matrix multiplication operator scenario.
+When multiple cores perform Matmul computation in parallel, if the memory location of the input matrix A or B is located in the GM and the matrices involved in multi-core computation are the same, the multiple cores will access the same GM address at the same time, resulting in an address access conflict and affecting operator performance.
+If multi-core K-axis staggered access to device memory is enabled, different cores corresponding to the K-axis direction of the split matrix will access and move data from different GM start addresses, thereby alleviating address access conflicts and improving operator performance.

 Figure 1 Access address conflict